 soundinsurance.ca Listed by BrainCipher Ransomware Group

 On May 1, 2026, SoundInsurance.ca appeared on the leak site of the ransomware group BrainCipher.
-The Canadian insurance provider’s internal files were exfiltrated during a ransomware attack, exposing customers whose personal and policy information may have been inside the stolen data.
+The Canadian insurance provider’s internal files were allegedly exfiltrated during a ransomware attack, exposing customers whose personal and policy information may have been inside the stolen data.

 Public reporting indicates that BrainCipher posted a listing for SoundInsurance.ca on its dark-web leak portal.
-The entry confirms that internal files were exfiltrated after the company apparently did not meet the group’s ransom demand.
+The entry states that internal files were exfiltrated after the company apparently did not meet the group’s ransom demand.
 No exact number of affected individuals has been released, and the precise volume or sensitivity of the documents remains unclear from available reporting.
 The listing appeared on the group’s onion site, which is tracked by ransomware-monitoring services such as ransomware.live.

 The breach follows a now-familiar pattern: attackers gain access, exfiltrate data, encrypt systems, and later publish samples or full datasets when victims refuse to pay.
 SoundInsurance.ca has not yet issued a public statement detailing what specific records were taken or which customers were impacted.